 What goes on in your mind when you hear the term “sober Christmas”?
 Yes, it sounds a little unusual, but you can actualize it.
 You can enjoy sober living during this Christmas by staying drug- and alcohol-free.
 Individuals who are not in recovery may find the idea of maintaining a sober Christmas practical and easy to implement.
 But what about the person who is in recovery?
 For many in this situation, the mere thought of indulging in the festivities can trigger a relapse.
 However, a little bit of forethought and the regulation of your environment spending Christmas without relapse is a goal that is within your reach.
-To this end, the team of addiction specialists at Zelus Recovery has compiled the following list of tips that can help you or the person struggling with addiction issues in your life maintain a sober Christmas.
+The team of addiction specialists at our addiction treatment center in Meridian, ID, has compiled the following list of tips that can help you or the person struggling with addiction issues in your life maintain a sober Christmas.

 Maintain a Sober Christmas by Avoiding Isolation